-In order to feed the emperor tetra fish, two schedules must be set during the day of food.
-Bearing in mind that by having other species in the aquarium, they can feed and do not suffer from malnutrition.
-At the time of offering the food, it is important to keep in mind that the quantity given should be measured in relation to its size and the copies that are kept.
-They like to take the food that they have been given, and they quickly go to the darkest places in the fish tank to eat in a calm way.
+In order to feed the tetra emperor fish, two schedules must be set during the feeding day.
+Bearing in mind that having other species inside the aquarium, they can feed and do not suffer from malnutrition.
+At the time of providing food it is important to keep in mind that the amount given must be measured in relation to its size and the specimens that are held.
+They like to take the food they have been given and quickly go to the darkest places in the fish tank to eat quietly.

-If you want to keep the emperor tetra fish for a long time, it is necessary to dedicate time to the food that is provided; this is because it must have the essential nutrients.
+If you want to keep the tetra emperor fish for a long time, it is necessary to dedicate time to the food that is provided, this is because it must have the indispensable nutrients.
 So you can give it a homemade porridge with the inclusion of cooked vegetables.
-Or you can choose to cut live foods and freeze them for a quick option in the refrigerator.
+Or if not to be able to choose to cut live food and freeze it to have a quick option in the refrigerator.

-It is also important that the fish tank be cleaned on a regular basis because the remains of food that remain at the bottom of the tank can cause a series of health damages to the fish that live together.
-This aspect is important even if you have cleaner fish because you must take care of everyone’s health and preserve them better.
+In addition, it is important that the fish tank can be cleaned on a regular basis, this is because the remains of food that remain at the bottom of the fish tank can cause a series of health damages to the fish that inhabit together.
+This aspect is important even if you have cleaning fish, because you must take care of everyone’s health and thus preserve them in a better way.

-The emperor tetra fish is a species that does not need special care for its maintenance in captivity, but it is important that it can be given an adaptation period inside the tank—bearing in mind basic aspects that must be taken care of so that it can reach an age of 6 years or more, this by being able to live comfortably and feel as if it were in its habitat.
+The tetra emperor fish is a species that does not need special care for its maintenance in captivity, but it is important that it can be given a period of adaptation within the fish tank.
+Bearing in mind basic aspects that must be taken care of so that it can reach an age of 6 years or more, this by being able to live comfortably and feel as if it were in its habitat.

-Aquarium: the aquarium must have an approximate length of 80 centimetres, with a quantity of 60 litres and the groups must not exceed six specimens.
+Aquarium: the aquarium must have an approximate length from 80 centimeters, with an amount of 60 liters and the groups should not be greater than 6 specimens.

 Water conditions: the water where it lives must have a pH between 6 and 7 degrees; it has to be soft with an average of 15º dGh.

-Temperature: it is important that the emperor tetra fish live in waters that have a temperature of 24 to 28ºC.
+Temperature: it is important that the tetra emperor fish inhabits waters that have a temperature of 24 to 28ºC.

-Food: being an omnivorous species, it can accept all kinds of food, such as live, frozen or dry food.
+Food: being an omnivorous species can accept all kinds of food, such as live, frozen or dry food.

-If you want to have specimens of emperor tetra fish, it is important to keep in mind that their habitat must be in an aquarium that has a large number of plantations, as well as free spaces so that you have the disposition to swim when you want.
-It is also important that the lighting be increased and that a substrate can be placed in a dark colour so that the colouration it has is enhanced.
-It is advisable that it can be filtered with peat for better care.
+If you want to have specimens of tetra emperor fish, it is important to keep in mind that their habitat should be in an aquarium that has a large number of plantations, as well as free spaces so that you have the willingness to swim whenever you want.
+In addition, it is important that you can increase the lighting and be able to place a substrate in dark color so that the coloration it has is enhanced.
+It is advisable that it can be filtered with a peat for better care.

-If it is kept in optimal conditions, giving it the food it wants and protection from waste algae, this fish can reach an approximate of 4.5 to 5 cm in relation to the males and for its part the females a total of 4 cm.
-A type of fish that dispute for the hierarchy and for the territory, so they run to the other smaller species.
+If it is kept in optimal conditions, providing the food it wants and protection from algae that are waste, this fish can reach an approximate of 4.5 to 5 cm in relation to males and females a total of 4 cm.
+A type of fish that dispute for the hierarchy and for the territory, so they run to the other species of smaller size.